 Type 1 diabetes is when the body can’t produce insulin, so the sufferer needs to administer this hormone daily.
 This disease is more common in children and young people.

 On the other hand, type 2 diabetes is when the body doesn’t use insulin properly to reduce blood sugar levels.
 It’s the most common type and it manifests, among other reasons, due to poor eating habits, excessive body weight, and physical inactivity.

-The increase in diabetes prevalence is concerning, which is why experts want to figure out how to reduce its prevalence.
+The figures of those suffering keep increasing, as does the worry about how to reduce it.
 According to the World Health Organization (WHO), 422 million adults worldwide had diabetes in 2014.
-That is, 1 in 11 people suffered from it.
+That’s 1 in 11 people.